utdata/icj-cli-tools/lectures/git/git-01-git-intro.md

 That's a lot of mumbo jumbo that we don't have to understand details of, we just have to recognize that it did "Writing" and you didn't get an error.

 Why `origin master`?
 This is the part that sends this to our Github repo to share with the world.
-The `master` part is the branch name, and that is something we'll get into in a future lesson.
+The `master` part is the branch name, and that is something we'll get into later in the semester.

 - Now go back to your browser and hit refresh on your repo, and you'll see the result there.
 Woo hoo!